mrcjkb/haskell-tools.nvim/README.md

 #### Automatically generate tags

-On attaching, Neovim's LSP client will set up `tagfunc` (`:h tagfunc`) to query the language server for locations to jump to.
+On attaching, Neovim's LSP client will set up [`tagfunc`](https://neovim.io/doc/user/lsp.html#vim.lsp.tagfunc()) to query the language server for locations to jump to.
 If no location is found, it will fall back to a `tags` file.

 If [`fast-tags`](https://github.com/elaforge/fast-tags) is installed,